 Follow these seven tips to avoid phishing scams:

 - Do not send money to anyone you have not met in person, and be cautious about sharing personal or financial information.

 - Do not transfer money to unknown people or intermediaries.
 Use only a

 licensed money transmitter if a third party needs to be involved.

-- Do not give out your personal information by phone, email or text message.
-Government agencies and financial institutions such as banks and credit unions will not ask for this information.
+- Do not give out personal information by phone, email, or online.
+Government agencies and financial institutions, such as banks and credit unions, will not ask for this information.

-- Be careful about opening emails, clicking on links, or downloading files, regardless of the sender.
-Report email phishing scams by forwarding them to email@example.com and to firstname.lastname@example.org.
+- Always be careful opening emails, clicking on links, or downloading files, regardless of the sender.

-- Ignore pop-ups requesting account information or offering to increase your computer’s speed or to clean your computer.
+- Always ignore pop-ups requesting account information or offering to increase computer speed or to clean the computer.

 If there is reason to believe a bank or credit account has been compromised, immediately contact the financial institution using the phone number on the back of the card or on a statement.

 Keep copies of communications with scammers and report it to these agencies: